amor3/NimlyHomeAssistant/custom_components/nimly_digital_lock/README.md

 ## Configuration

 When adding the integration, supply:
-- IEEE address of your lock (as shown by ZHA)
+Address(IEEE) of your lock (as shown by ZHA)
-- A friendly name
+- A friendly name, such as "Front door"

 No YAML needed.